About Us|Contact Us|Media Centre|News|Careers|Client Area

 As long as you do not intend to stay in the country longer than three months, you can take part in conventions and conferences as well as meetings whilst in Australia.

-If you wish to extend your stay in Australia for a holiday or to visit relatives or friends you will need to apply for a further stay as a visitor, using the Long-Stay Tourist Visa (subclass 676) option.
-Full information on the requirements and conditions of the Long-Stay Tourist Visa is available here.
-You can apply online using our Tourist Visa assessment.
+If you wish to extend your stay in Australia for a holiday or to visit relatives or friends while onshore, you will need to apply for a further stay as a visitor, using the Long-Stay Tourist Visa (subclass 676) option Full information on the requirements and conditions of the visa on our Long-Stay Tourist Visa page.

 If you have been granted a Working Holiday Visa for Australia, you do not need an ETA visa to enter the country.